aws-samples/mlops-multi-account-terraform/README.md

 We will move the code from this example to your GitHub Organization.

-1. [base-infrastructure](./base-infrastructure/): An internal reposotry for Base Infrastructure which wil contain all code from `./sagemaker-mlops-terraform` folder.
+1. [base-infrastructure](./base-infrastructure/): An internal repository for Base Infrastructure which wil contain all code from `./sagemaker-mlops-terraform` folder.
 2. [template-repos](./template-repos/): GitHub [template repositories](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-template-repository) with code from `./template-repos/**`.
 Make sure to use the same name as the folder name.

 > **_Note_:** This is an important step to be able to deploy infrastructure.
 All further steps should be performed directly in your GitHub Organization.